Simple DIY Quilted Potholder from Scraps

-You can make good use of your fabric scraps when you re-purpose them into something new.
-Here’s how to make a quilted fabric potholder with your quilting leftovers.
+You can make good use of your leftover fabric scraps when you repurpose them into something new.
+Here’s how to make a DIY quilted potholder using your quilting scraps!

 I’ve been trying to re-use and up-cycle more of my fabric scraps for projects.
-I used to throw them away, but fabric is sooo expensive.
+I used to throw them away, but the fabric is now so expensive that I can no longer justify that.
 Recently, I learned that fabric doesn’t decompose in the landfill and fabric waste is a growing global problem.
-Rest assured, I no longer want to waste anything that can be sewn into something useful!
-These adorable potholders are made from my most recent quilt project leftovers.
-You can learn about how I made the quilt blocks that I used here.
-It doesn’t matter what fabric scraps you use, pretty much any fabric will do for this project.
-Here are some recycling ideas:
+Rest assured, I no longer want to waste anything that can be sewn into something useful with a quick and easy sewing project!

 Recycled Fabric Sources

 There are several ways I collect recycled fabric scraps to refashion into something new.
 Here are a few of my favorites: